Longtime East End arts

 , Christa Maiwald

-An opening reception will be held on Saturday, February 2 from 5 to 7 p.m.
+will be on display through Sunday, March 1.
+An opening reception will take place on Saturday, February 1, from 5 to 7 p.m.

 Kathryn Markel Gallery is located at 2418 Montauk Highway in Bridgehampton.
-For more information, call 631-613-6386 or visit www.markelfinearts.com.
+For more information, visit www.markelfinearts.com.

 Nicole is the Editor-in-Chief of Hamptons.com where she focuses on lifestyle, nightlife, and mixology.
 She grew up in the Hamptons and currently resides in Water Mill. www.hamptons.com